 Due to the disruptions caused and the liability incurred, student visitors will not be allowed during school hours.
-Bringing small children or babies to school for baby-sitting or otherwise is inappropriate.
+The bringing of small children or babies to school for the purpose of baby-sitting or otherwise is inappropriate.
 Adults and students not regularly enrolled at THS may visit the office only.
 Visitors who are approved in THS must check in the office and receive a visitor's pass.
 Visitors must document when and why they entered the building.